 Indigestion is real.
 The medical term for persistent upper abdominal pain or discomfort without an identifiable medical cause is functional dyspepsia.
-Eating often triggers symptoms of functional dyspepsia.
-Sometimes the discomfort begins during the meal, other times about half an hour later.
-It tends to come and go in spurts over a period of about three months.
-One of the annoying things about functional dyspepsia is that a medical workup often finds no physical or anatomical cause for it.
+The symptoms can come and go at any time, but often eating is the trigger.
+Sometimes the discomfort begins during the meal; other times, about half an hour later.

 If you suffer from functional dyspepsia, you're not alone.
 Roughly 25% of the population is affected, and it hits men and women equally.
-It's responsible for a significant percentage of visits to primary care doctors; in part because many people worry they might have an ulcer.
-It's a reasonable concern, given that 10% of Americans develop a peptic ulcer at some time in their lives.
+It's responsible for a significant percentage of visits to primary care doctors, in part because many people worry they might have an ulcer.
 While it's frustrating that the cause of functional dyspepsia is unknown, it's even more frustrating that there is no surefire cure.

-The good news is that there are simple things you can try to help get some relief.
+The good news is that there are simple things you can try to help get some heartburn relief:

 - Avoid foods that trigger your symptoms.

-- Eat small portions and don’t overeat; try eating smaller, more frequent meals and be sure to chew food slowly and completely.
+- Eat small portions and don't overeat; try eating smaller, more frequent meals throughout the day, and be sure to chew food slowly and completely.

 - Avoid activities that result in swallowing excess air, such as smoking, eating quickly, chewing gum, and drinking carbonated beverages.